coder/coder/docs/templates/parameters.md

 4. Update all workspaces to the updated template version (2nd).
 5. Prepare a third template version:

 - Enable the `feature_use_managed_variables` provider flag to use managed Terraform variables for template customization.
-Once the flag is enabled, legacy parameters won't be used.
+Once the flag is enabled, legacy variables won't be used.

 6. Update all workspaces to the updated template version (3rd).
 7. Delete legacy parameters.